jonas-lj/fastcrypto-analyzer/README.md

 # fastcrypto-analyzer
 Jupiter notebook for analyzing benchmarks from the fastcrypto repository.

-The notebook may be downloaded and used locally or using [Binder](https://mybinder.org/v2/gh/Jonas-lj/fastcrypto-analyzer/3e969d7d991378104bbbc5df199e162baffeeae5?urlpath=lab%2Ftree%2Fnotebook.ipynb).
+The notebook may be downloaded and used locally or tried out with [Binder](https://mybinder.org/v2/gh/Jonas-lj/fastcrypto-analyzer/3e969d7d991378104bbbc5df199e162baffeeae5?urlpath=lab%2Ftree%2Fnotebook.ipynb).